gentlegiantJGC/A-Series-of-Unfortunate-Events-Spyglass/README.md

 https://sketchfab.com/models/185d379b8a7848b7ba2333440abb0364

-Most of the parts can be assembed in the order they are listed in the parts section above.
+Most of the parts can be assembled in the order they are listed in the parts section above.
 The exception is the tail.

 Follow the steps below or use the animation above to assemble the tail.